cwi-swat/rebel2/readme.md

 Running this command results in a short trace:
 ![animated gif of found trace by model checker for the transfer some money assertion](transfer_some_money.gif)

+It looks like our Transaction specification lets us transfer money!

 ### So what about _mocking_?
 So far we have shown a small example of how to specify a simple bank account management system in Rebel<sup>2</sup>.
 In the real world however, things are often much more complicated.
 A real account probably has many more attributes like owner, limits, open and close dates, etc. Besides that probably there will be custom specifications for things like `Money`, `Account Number` and many more.
 In short, the real world is much more complex then we described in our small example.